Our Athletes are Competing Around the World

-Will Wise, Aryana Abtin Are competing in Budapest
+Will Wise and Aryana Abtin Are competing in Budapest

 All of the hard work, conditioning, training and lessons with coaches, bouting with teammates and competing at home and across the United States has culminated in dreams coming true for six fencers from Northwest Fencing Center.
 Cadet (Will, Aryana and Megan), Junior (Gregory Mitberg), Veteran (Cristina Ford) and Wheelchair (Vikki Espinosa) fencers are either on their way or putting the finishing touches on their preparations for international tournaments in Europe.